Best Eco-lodges in the Osa Peninsula

 Copa de Arbol Rainforest Resort

-If you're looking for some eco-adventure in a remote locale, head to Bahía Drake (Drake Bay) on the northern tip of the peninsula.
-Fronting its own beach, Copa de Arbol offers luxurious bungalows with modern amenities (it's one of the few places on drake to offer A/C).
+If you're looking for some eco-adventure in a remote locale, head to Bahía Drake (Drake Bay) on the peninsula's northern tip.
+Fronting its own beach, Copa de Arbol offers luxurious bungalows with modern amenities (it's one of the few places on Drake to offer A/C).
 From your terrace, you'll be able to spot toucans, monkeys, and perhaps a sloth or two.
 There's a gourmet restaurant on site preparing fresh-caught seafood as well as vegetarian plates.
 The star feature of the lodge, though, is its terraced swimming pool.
 It's tucked away amid hanging vines and tropical plants and is fit for an emperor.

 You can spend your days riding horses on the beach, snorkeling, or spotting the humpback whales who migrate past the bay all year round.
 You can also take a quick boat excursion to nearby Cano Islan Biological Reserve and dive or snorkel this protected coral wonderland.